Teiki Mathieu Baillan surfing a self-made Alaia surfboard in Lances Left, Mentawaï, Indonesia. Photo by C. Naslain, 2009.

 Your favourites and future surf spot lists

-straight down comercial blvd heading east DistanceTake a car WalkInstant access (< 5min) Easy to find?Easy to find Public access?Public access Special accessDon't know |
+From the intersection at A1A and Commercial Blvd head east to search for what few parking spots aren't in use by the hordes of pasty-white tourists.
+DistanceTake a car WalkInstant access (< 5min) Easy to find?Easy to find Public access?Public access Special accessDon't know |

-Wave qualitySloppy
+Wave qualityNormal

 ExperienceAll surfers